VitaHEX-Games/HexFlow-Launcher/README.md

 ### Do I need to create bubbles for games?
 No; RetroFlow doesn't need bubbles for games.

-### How should I name my games so covers are found?
+### Missing artwork - How should I name my games so covers are found?
 It's recommended that your roms are named using the no-intro file naming convention, e.g. "Game Name (USA)" , these names are used to match with cover images.

+You can manually download artwork, or rename your games to match the filenames in the [covers repo](https://github.com/jimbob4000/hexflow-covers).

 ### Some systems aren't showing?
 Empty collections are hidden by default, once you add some games into the roms folder, they will appear.